tnichols217/notes/CSDS 233 - Intro to Data Structures/Projects/3/Written.md

 Is it possible to create an iterator on a custom object that does not implement the Iterable interface?
 Briefly explain why

+> [!answer]
+> This is an extremely unspecific question, but these are the conditions needed to create an iterator in java:
+>
+>

 ## b

 Compare and contrast the Iterator and ListIterator interfaces in Java